Gulf of Papagayo

 Where to Stay

 Papagayo is home to large resorts, all-inclusive hotels, and boutique villas.
-In general, it is considered an upscale destination, and accommodations cater more to mid-range and boutique travelers.
-Budget accommodations are hard to find, although you can get great deals, especially on all-inclusives, throughout the year.
+In general, it is considered an upscale destination and accommodations cater more to mid-range and boutique travelers.
+Budget accommodations are hard to find, although you can get great deals, especially on all-inclusive, throughout the year.

 Restaurants and Nightlife

 Most Papagayo hotels, and especially the larger resorts, offer restaurant options.
-For other choices, head south to Playa Hermosa and Playa del Coco, where you’ll find everything from beachfront restaurants to upscale dining in the mountains.
+For other choices, head south to Hermosa or Coco beach, where you’ll find everything from beachfront restaurants to upscale dining in the mountains.
 Nightlife is restricted to your hotel’s offerings – or what nature has to offer on a picturesque sunset cruises!

 Sportfishing in the Gulf of Papagayo Area